JeffRice/reactUI/README.md

 Don't worry about pagination.
-The server "forgets" finished calculations after a period of time to reclaim memory, and this also keeps the list your need to display to a manageable size.
+The server "forgets" finished calculations after a period of time to reclaim memory, and this also keeps the list you need to display to a manageable size.

 - The list visually distinguishes the current user's calculations from those of other users.